alluis/pdsnd_github/README.md

 Bikeshare studio

 ### Description
-Extract some insights from bikeshare data
+Extract some insights from bikeshare data to improve the service

 ### Files used
 chicago.csv, new_york_city.csv, washington.csv